asachdeva/asachdeva/content/_index.md

 ---
 # Akshay Sachdeva
 I am a software engineer.
-I prefer a pure functional programming approach to design, and implementation to provide high performance and modular solutions.
+I prefer a pure functional programming approach to design and implementation to provide high performance and modular solutions.
 Cloud Engineering Savvy (GCP |+| AWS |+| Azure).
 I love OSS and welcome the growth from engaging in contributions and learning from the community.